The History of Wristwatches

 The challenge of measuring time

-Through the centuries following the advent of agriculture, investigations and experiments have led to the creation of smaller and handier instruments able to display time ever more precisely.
-The water clock, or clepsydra, has used water to indicate periods of time since at least 2000 BCE.
+Through the centuries following the advent of agriculture, investigations, and experiments have led to the creation of smaller and handier instruments able to display time ever more precisely.
+The water clock, or clepsydra, has used water to indicate periods since at least 2000 BCE.
 Sundials display the hours using their gnomon's shadow- usually, a stick fixed on a dial.
 From the incense timer and the first wooden movements all the way to the atomic clock, a lot of options have been explored.

-Hundreds of years later, during the fourteenth century in Padua, Italy, scientist and clockmaker Giovanni Dondi invented an animated planetarium that combined a clock movement with the indication of the position of the sun, the moon, the motion of five planets, and the tracking of religious celebrations.
+Hundreds of years later, during the fourteenth century in Padua, Italy, scientist, and clockmaker Giovanni Dondi invented an animated planetarium that combined a clock movement with the indication of the position of the sun, the moon, the motion of five planets, and the tracking of religious celebrations.
 This instrument, a fundamental marker in the quest for accurate timekeeping, was important for the quantity of information it provided.
 It also indicates the high-water mark of the savants of the time and the state of mechanical timekeeping.

 The necessity of an invention